-- All sessions will keep a 8:1 ratio, with an average of 16 participants and 2 coaches/assistants,.
-The group will not change staff or participants during a session (exceptions made in the case of illness and absences without return)
+- All sessions will have a maximum of 16 participants and 2 coaches/assistants, keeping a 8:1 ratio.
+The group will not change staff or participants during a session (exceptions made in the case of illness)

-- All balls and equipment will be sanitized thoroughly by staff at the end of each day
+- All balls and equipment will be sanitized thoroughly if instruction includes any sharing of equipment

 - Anyone presenting as, or presumed to be ill will be asked to remove themselves from the session for at least 3 days from their last symptoms, and 10 days from the onset of symptoms.

-- All staff will have completed VOSHA training, and will have attended either Norwich Police, SafeSport or Cal Ripken safety training.
+- All staff will have completed a Vermont background check and will have attended either SafeSport or Cal Ripken coaches training.
 The Vermont Department of Health’s most current guidelines will be reviewed by all staff during check-in meetings.

 - Unregistered drop-offs are not permitted

-- All who need one will be issued a face covering as needed at no charge.
-Parents/guardians will receive additional masks as needed.
+- All who need a face mask will be issued one at no charge.

-- No sharing of equipment/food/water bottles (unless between family members)
+- Limit sharing of equipment/food/water bottles (unless between family members)